 While the numbers may show that we are no longer in a recession, the reality on the ground is quite different.
 There are still far too many individuals seeking work or are underemployed.
 Democrats and Republicans need to come together to focus on the American people’s number one priority – creating jobs.

-In addition, I believe in leading by example when it comes to creating jobs and that is why I have introduced H.R.
-194, the Congressional Made in America Promise Act.
-This legislation eliminates loopholes in the Buy America Act to ensure that Congress buys American made products when it procures products from the private sector.
+CREATING AMERICAN JOBSIn addition, Congresswoman Kaptur believes in leading example.
+Her Congressional Made in America Promise Act (H.R.
+194) would eliminate loopholes in the Buy America Act to ensure that Congress buys American made products when it procures products from the private sector.
 The bill also ends Buy America waivers for products that utilize an official insignia of the House, Senate, or Congress.
 If Congress is going to spend taxpayer dollars then it should support American workers.

-More specifically, I will continue to demand that we renegotiate trade agreements that do not give the American worker a fair chance in the global market place.
-To that end, I have introduced H.R.
-191, the NAFTA Accountability Act.
-This legislation requires the Administration to make an official assessment of the impact NAFTA has had on our economy and if that assessment shows an imbalance then the bill requires that the Administration renegotiate the deal.
+Beyond that, the U.S. should renegotiate trade agreements that do not give the American worker a fair chance in the global marketplace.
+Congresswoman Kaptur’s bill, the NAFTA Accountability Act (H.R.
+191), requires the Administration to make an official assessment of the impact NAFTA has had on our economy and then renegotiate the deal if necessary.

-The United States has been the world’s leading producer of manufactured goods for more than 100 years and while manufacturing has been declining, we are beginning to see a turnaround.
-American manufacturers have added over 500,000 jobs to the economy over the past two and half years but we must keep the momentum going and continue to support this vitally important industry.
+STRENGTHENING AMERICAN MANUFACTURINGThe U.S. has been the world’s leading in manufacturing for more than a century.
+Although manufacturing has declined in recent years, we are witnessing a turnaround due to a number of factors.
+American manufacturers have added thousands of jobs over the past three years, but we must continue to support this vitally important sector of the economy.

-Small and medium-sized manufacturers are the backbone of United States manufacturing, comprising of 84 percent of manufacturers, and employing 51 percent of the manufacturing workforce.
-However, often due to limited resources, many of these manufacturers lack access to technical assistance and information needed to solves challenges and identify opportunities for growth.
+Small and medium-sized manufacturers are the backbone of U.S. manufacturing, comprising 84% of manufacturers, and employing 51% of the manufacturing workforce.
+However, often due to limited resources, many lack access to technical assistance and information needed to solves challenges and identify opportunities for growth.

-I am also a contributor to the House Democratic “Make it In America” plan.
-The plan is intended to create the conditions to help American businesses produce goods here, innovate here, and create jobs here.
+I also support the “Make It in America” plan of the House Democratic Caucus.
+It would create the conditions to help American businesses produce goods here, innovate here, and create jobs here.
 It includes a cross-section of legislation designed to ensure American can out-educate, out-innovate, and out-build its international competitors.
-You can learn more about the “Make it in America” plan by visiting http://www.democraticwhip.gov/content/when-we-make-it-america-america%E2%80%99s-families-will-make-it-too.
+Learn more about the plan here: http://www.democraticwhip.gov/content/when-we-make-it-america-america%E2%80%99s-families-will-make-it-too.

-Going forward, the auto industry must pay back, in full, any financial assistance provided by the American taxpayer.
-The best way to strengthen the auto industry is to improve our economy by supporting American manufacturing, stopping outsourcing, investing in renewable energy, and renegotiating unfair trade agreements.
+The best way to strengthen the auto industry is to support the middle class and improve our economy by supporting American manufacturing, stopping outsourcing, investing in renewable energy, and renegotiating unfair trade agreements.